ansettaf/IPTV-PROJECT/README.md

 ![Network Traffic](./assets/trafiic.png)
 ## Acknowledgements

-Special thanks to all developers and Amine Areche for their support and guidance in making this project possible.
-Your expertise and assistance have been invaluable.
+Special thanks to all developers and Amine Areche for their support.

 We also appreciate the maintainers of the underlying tools and libraries, including Nginx-RTMP, FFmpeg, Redis, MariaDB, and PHP-FPM.